zooba/pymsbuild/README.md

 required.
 The `dotnet` command must be available on `PATH` or specified as the `MSBUILD` environment variable.

+If you have additional requirements for building either sdist or wheels, add them as `BuildSdistRequires` or `BuildWheelRequires` values in `METADATA`.
+They will be parsed after `init_METADATA` and/or `init_PACKAGE` have been called, so may be modified by these functions.

 # Usage

 ## Rebuild the current project in-place.